Why do I have to pay a gap when being treated in hospital?

 So, we’ve trawled through the most popular baby names† to find out whether you’re at risk of visiting a hospital this year - and if your name’s on this list, it might be time to consider getting private health insurance!

 At nib, we believe you should be protected.
-So our hospital covers include Accidental Injury Benefits, meaning if you’re injured through an accident and visit the ER within 24 hours, you’ll receive benefits in line with our best level of hospital cover if you need to be admitted to hospital at any time during the next 90 days – regardless of the level of hospital cover you have.
+So our hospital covers include Accidental Injury Benefits, meaning if you’re injured through an accident and visit the ER or medical practitioner like your GP, within 72 hours, you’ll receive benefits in line with our best level of hospital cover if you need to be admitted to hospital at any time during the next 90 days – regardless of the level of hospital cover you have.
 Thinking you might need health insurance?
 With nib, you can get a quote online in minutes.

 ^Elective surgery median waiting times 2015–16 for orthopaedic surgery *Admitted patient care 2013-14 †This data was sourced from Australia’s most popular boy’s names from 1993-1997.